Mortgage

 If you’re looking to get into a loan with rock-bottom monthly payments and a 30-year loan won’t provide payments low enough for you, an interest-only loan could give you what you’re looking for.
 Interest-only loans allow you to pay nothing toward your principal balance — to pay interest only — for a number of years at the beginning of your loan term.
 The interest-only period may last anywhere from three to 10 years, which will give you a healthy amount of time to enjoy your low monthly payments.

 That said, buyer beware: You’ll face higher payments once the initial interest-only period ends or, in some cases, a balloon payment.
 Either of these could be very expensive.
-If you choose an interest-only loan make sure you understand what you’re getting into — and that you have a reasonable plan for how you’ll get out.
+If you choose an interest-only loan be sure you understand what you’re getting into — and that you have a reasonable plan for how you’ll get out.

 To find out the answer to this question, you’ll need to know the following: